Elisæus of Albania: Cult

-Elisæus' cult had a strong following in Udi populated regions.
+Elisæus' cult had a strong following in Udi-populated regions.
 In a letter dated to 20 March 1724 sent to Peter I by the Udi people of Shaki, he was identified as illuminator of "Albanian nation".
 His disciples Vlas the Martyr (considered to be a localized version of St. Blaise) and Komrad were also revered.
 According to legend, the Church of Saint Elisæus in Nij was built on the tomb of Vlas in 1823.
-Other churches named after Elisæus were Church of Kish, Church of Saint Elisæus in Vartashen and St. Eliseus of Khoshkashen (modern Qarabulaq, Oghuz).
-Respectively, Elisæus' feast was considered to be on same day as Ascension Thursday, Komrad's feast was 3 days later.
+Other churches named after Elisæus were the Church of Kish, Church of Saint Elisæus in Vartashen and St. Eliseus of Khoshkashen (modern Qarabulaq, Oghuz).
+Elisæus' feast was considered to be on same day as Ascension Thursday, while Komrad's feast was 3 days later.
 However, in Bum village, it was a week later.

 As opposed to the left bank of the Kura River, the cult of Elisæus was not as widespread in Karabakh.
 On the right bank, only two Christian holy sites bear his name: Yeghishe Arakyal Monastery and Yeghishe Arakel monastery of Gishi.
 According to one view, the name for the former is a folk etymology and the monastery in fact is named after a young brave man named Yeghish, who was martyred by a local tyrant while fighting for the honor of his wife.

+Icon

+Although not canonically accepted as a saint in church traditions, Elisæus has two modern icons kept in Azerbaijan and Georgia.
+Azerbaijani icon was made in 2010s in Russian style and is being displayed in Holy Myrrhbearers Cathedral.
+Second one was produced in Zinobiani, a Udi-populated village in Georgia in 2024.
+The inscription uses Caucasian Albanian script, however uses modern Udi language to transliterate the name.